Anya2018/portfolio/README.md

 Stock Market Analysis of Tech Stocks: Analysis of technology stocks including change in price over time, daily returns, and stock behaviour prediction.

+Titanic: Simple analysis of passengers on Titanic, answering common questions with visualization.